Santandersecurityresearch/DrHeader/RULES.md

 ### Validating Custom Headers
 You can include custom headers for validation, and run the same validations on them, as you would any standard headers.
-If providing multiple expected or disallowed values for value, must-avoid, must-contain or must-contain-one checks, you need to specify the relevant delimiters in the `item-delimiter`, `key-delimiter` and `value-delimiter` elements:
+If providing multiple expected or disallowed values for value, avoid or contain checks, you  need to specify the relevant delimiters in the `item-delimiter`, `key-delimiter` and `value-delimiter` elements:
 ```yaml
 X-Custom-Header:
   Required: True